greggyb310/NUHA6/TEST_INTENT_PARSING.md

 ### Testing in Browser Console
 Open browser DevTools and look for these console messages:
 1. `Home screen - Parsed intent:` shows what was parsed
-2. `Home screen - Navigating with intentData:` shows JSON being passed
+2. `Home screen - Navigating to conversation with intentData:` shows navigation
-3. `Received params:` shows what chat screen received
+3. `Received params:` shows what conversation screen received
-4. `Applying intent to form:` shows the intent object
+4. `Applying intent to form:` (only when auto-creating)

-5. `Setting duration to:` shows duration value being applied
+## New Conversational Flow

+When users type in the home screen input, they now enter a **conversational interface** instead of a form.
+The AI assistant will:
+1. Acknowledge their request
+2. Ask clarifying questions for missing info (one at a time)
+3. Summarize and ask for confirmation
+4. Auto-create the excursion when confirmed

 ## Test Cases

 ### Test 1: "1 hour hike near here"
 **Expected Flow:**
 1. Type in home screen input: `1 hour hike near here`
-2. Should route to Create Excursion (not chat)
-3. Form should show:
-   - Duration: 1 hour (60 min)
-   - Activity: "Hiking" selected
-   - Banner: "Using your request: 60 min • Hiking • near here"
-4. Places search limited to 3 miles, max 10 results
-5. Create excursion → AI should acknowledge "1-hour hiking excursion near you"
-6. Detail page shows "YOUR REQUEST" card with: "60 min • Hiking • near here"
+2. **Navigates to conversation screen** with green banner showing "Based on: 1 hour hike near here"
+3. AI greets: *"I'd love to help you plan a 1-hour hiking excursion near your location!
+To make this perfect for you, what would you like to focus on during this hike?
+For example, stress relief, mood enhancement, or just enjoying nature?"*
+4. User responds: "stress relief"
+5. AI confirms: *"Perfect!
+I'll create a 1-hour hiking excursion focused on stress relief near your current location.
+Ready to create it?"*
+6. User responds: "yes" or "sounds good"
+7. **Auto-navigates to form** which immediately creates the excursion
+8. Shows loading screen → excursion created → navigates to detail page

 ---